 Don’t Cheap Out on the Wi-Fi Routers

-They also tend to cover less area, only support old, slow protocols and have few options for fixing the problems you’ll encounter with dozens of devices on a network.
+They also tend to have smaller coverage areas, only support old, slow Wi-Fi protocols, and have few options for fixing the problems you’ll encounter with dozens of devices on a network.

 Spend the extra fifty or hundred bucks on a Wi-Fi router that can handle the load.
-Something like this solid Asus model will deal with at least 25 connections at once.
-If you’re likely to have much more than that, it’s time to start adding extra routers or access points (which will also give better signal around the hotel).
+Something like this solid Netgear model will deal with up to 35 connections at once, with upgraded versions able to deal with 50 devices.
+If you’re likely to have more than that, it’s time to start adding extra routers or access points, which will also give better signal around the hotel.